AI-Northstar-Tech/vector-io/README.md

 If you wish to improve the efficiency of the import/export scripts, please fork the repo and send a PR.

+## Telemetry

+Running the export_vdf and import_vdf scripts will send anonymous usage data to AI Northstar Tech to help improve the library.

+You can opt out this by setting the environment variable `DISABLE_TELEMETRY_VECTORIO` to `1`.

 ## Questions

 If you have any questions, please open an issue on the repo or message Dhruv Anand on [LinkedIn](https://www.linkedin.com/in/dhruv-anand-ainorthstartech/)